andrebnf/elm-stackdo/README.md

 # elm-stackdo

-Elm todo list app with stack approach.
+Elm todo list app with stack approach used for learning purposes.